ATLpyta/atlpyta.github.io/README.md

 * Raw ATL zoo
 * ATL metrics source code
 * All the bash scripts used to process the zoo and the metrics
-* All the R scripts used to produce charts and statistics
+* All the R scripts used to produce charts, statistics and selection strategies

 ## Team